 And, from a legal standpoint, an umbrella company can shelter smaller subsidiaries from litigation issues.

 Can an Umbrella LLC be formed as a Series LLC?

 A Series LLC is one way to structure an umbrella company without needing to file separate subsidiary entities.
-A Series LLC has a Certificate of Formation that allows its members to establish protected business units where the members can allocate certain assets to be associated only with certain “protected series” of the company.
+A Series LLC has a Certificate of Formation that allows its members to establish protected business units.
+Assets can be allocated by members to be associated only with particular “protected series” of the company.
 This can be particularly attractive when separating well-insured or low risk passive investments.
 The members can divide the LLC into an unlimited number of protected business units.
-Each of those units has its own associated members interests, assets, and operations in what is known as protected series.
+Each of those units has its own associated members interests, assets, and operations.
 A Series LLC is often compared to a honeycomb, where there is a group of individual, protected series as part of a larger LLC.

-Under a Series LLC, one protected series may be sheltered from the debts and liabilities of the other protected series therein.
+One protected series may be sheltered from the debts and liabilities of the other protected series therein under a Series LLC.
 By filing a Series LLC in Delaware, there is only one entity and it requires just one franchise tax payment each year, regardless of how many protected series have been established.
-As a result, it can be a potentially cost-saving option for people whose risk tolerance and assets profile does not justify the cost of forming separate subsidiary LLCs.
+This can be a potentially cost-saving option for people whose risk tolerance and assets profile do not justify the cost of forming separate subsidiary LLCs.

-The traditional umbrella LLC, on the other hand, has one main LLC that owns nothing and operates nothing except to own interests in other child LLCs, where all assets are held and operations are conducted.
+The traditional umbrella LLC, on the other hand, has one main LLC that owns and operates nothing.
+It only owns interests in other child LLCs, where all assets are held and operations are conducted.

 Thinking of forming an umbrella LLC or Delaware Series LLC?
 We can help.
 If you have any questions about the process, or want to talk to an expert so you can decide which entity type is right for you.
 Please reach out to us at 1-800-759-2248 or email firstname.lastname@example.org.